NOTABLE MENTION: Spring Lake in Santa Rosa (VIDEO)

 By Randy Yagi

 With record-breaking temperatures reported in some parts of the Bay Area, one of the best ways to stay cool over the summer is visit a water park.
 But what may be a surprise to some people while not surprising to others, is that San Francisco doesn’t really have a traditional water park, with waterslides and lazy rivers.
 On the other hand, the City by the Bay doesn’t really get the scorching hot temperatures that cities across the bay experience.
-Whether you’re visiting the area or just looking for a new place to cool off, here’s a look at the best water parks in the Bay Area.READ MORE: A new take on the man of steel!
+Whether you’re visiting the area or just looking for a new place to cool off, here’s a look at the best water parks in the Bay Area.READ MORE: The Feud and Goldbergs the family fun zone

 Aqua Adventure Waterpark